 For example, in the case of hurricanes, the FHWA declared event date would be the date that the storm makes landfall.
-Specific operational parameters and guidelines necessary to clear the roadways are detailed in the FHWA Emergency Relief Manual and this FAQ.
+Specific operational parameters and guidelines necessary to clear the roadways are detailed in the FHWA ER Manual and this Q&A.

 The first push is the initial operation to clear the roadway, which includes cut and toss operations to push debris out of the traveled way.
 Subsequent operations to push debris from the roadway will not be eligible for ER program reimbursement.
 It needs to be understood that if circumstances regarding mobility arise that do not allow immediate first push operations on the roadway, such as downed power lines, that a secondary clean-up of the initial debris in the ROW is still considered first push.
 (Ex: A 24 ft. wide roadway is completely covered by debris and one side is covered by power lines.
 To allow the power companies access, an 8-foot path of debris is cleared away from the power lines on day one.
 On day three, after the power company operations are completed and the environment is clear, the rest of the initial debris in the ROW can be pushed into a pile and is still considered first push.)

-The first pass is the initial operation to collect and remove debris pushed aside during the first push operations and the debris may be located within the cut and fill slopes, drainage ditches, and clear zone (See III.1.(f) below).
+The first pass is the initial operation to collect and remove debris pushed aside during the first push operations and the debris may be located within the cut and fill slopes, drainage ditches, and clear zone.
 The first pass is meant to be accomplished as one continuous operation on the same section of roadway before relocating the clean-up operation team to the next section or site.

 FHWA recognizes that Hazardous Materials (HazMat) operations might be required as a separate operation.
-The FHWA Transportation Engineer will make the final determination on this issue.
+The FHWA DTE will make the final determination on this issue.

 Documentation of Debris Collection